 Input water starts from Main Water Supply, going through stages 1, 2, 3 pre-filters, then enters the stage-4 membrane.
-Product (filtered) water from the membrane feeds the storage tank; the "discharge water" from the membrane drains out through the drain line.
-Product water from the tank passes through stage-5 filter then stage-6 filter before reaching the dispensing faucet.
+Product (filtered) water from the membrane feeds the storage tank; the "brine water" from the membrane drains out through the drain line.
+Product water from the tank passes through stage-5 filter before reaching the dispensing faucet.